aplchian/eensta/README.md

 **Default: true**.
 Disable linking to your images by setting this to false

 ## Notes
-Eensta won't load any inline styles or CSS files and will just produce a plain UL with your Instagram images.
+Eensta won't load any inline styles or CSS files and will just produce a plain UL containing your Instagram images.
+It's your responsibility to style the list :)